JFrankfurt/j-rank/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# J-Rank

+This is my system for tracking Austin's competitive jiu jitsu scene.

 ## Getting Started

-First, run the development server (you will need to install pnpm):
+Run the development server (you will need to install pnpm):

 ```bash
 pnpm dev